-With the breakout of World War I, Britain promised independence for the Arab lands under the Ottoman rule, including Palestine (the McMahon letters), in return for the Arab revolt against the Ottoman Turks that had entered the War on the side of Germany.
-However, in 1916 Britain and France signed the Sykes-Picot Agreement that divided the Arab region into zones of influence; Lebanon and Syria were assigned to France, Jordan and Iraq to Britain, and Palestine to be internationalised.
+With the breakout of World War I, Britain promised independence for the Arab lands the Ottoman rule, including Palestine (the McMahon letters), in return for the Arab against the Ottoman Turks that had entered the War on the side of Germany. in 1916 Britain and France signed the Sykes-Picot Agreement that divided the against the Ottoman Turks that had entered the War on the side of Germany.
+In 1916 Britain and France signed the Sykes-Picot Agreement that divided the against the Ottoman Turks that had entered the War on the side of Germany.

+Britain, and Palestine to be internationalised.

-^{15.} The Palestinian Diary 1984, p.6.
+Palestinian Diary 1984, p.6.

-^{16.} M. E. Yapp: The Making of the Modern Near East 1792-1923, pp. 208-211.
+E Yapp: The Making of the Modern Near East 1792-1923, pp. 208-211.